patmckernan/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly redundant, in addition to restricting a single point of failure to the network.
 Load balancing prevents having a single point of failure on a network.
-The advantage of a Jump-Box VM
+The advantage of a Jump-Box VM is to create a single point of entry that can be secured with firewalls generated from azure network security groups.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.